Kandy-IO/kandy-cpaas-java-sdk/tutorials/2FA.md

 ## Two-Factor Authentication via E-mail
 A similar flow with the SMS section above can be implemented for e-mail verification.

-The following email code request example, requires an additional parameter `subject`.
+The following email code request example requires an additional parameter `subject`.
 When value `email` is used in the `method` parameter then `subject` becomes a mandatory field to pass.
 The value passed becomes the subject line of the 2FA code email that is sent out to the destinationAddress:

 ```java